 In 160 A.D., there was an imposing Roman villa on this site in Orbe.
-The mosaic floors that were in 8 of the 35 rooms of this prestigious dwelling are now protected by four pavilions open to visitors from Easter to the end of October.
+The mosaic floors that were in 9 of the about 100 rooms of this prestigious dwelling are now protected by four pavilions open to visitors from Easter to the end of October.
 Get more out of your visit with a tablet or ask for a guide.

 Between 1986 and 2004, the Boscéaz site was an educational site for archaeology students at Lausanne University.
 These digs led to the discovery of a 9th mosaic, a mithraeum (place of worship dedicated to the god Mithra) and a spa.

 Guided tour and special opening for groups: Please contact the tourist office

 - Child/Student/Senior (group)

 Guided tour (20 pers./guide)